Jagarianuyoga — Self Discipline

 all are advised to eat moderately,

-Not for the pleasure of taste
+not for the pleasure of taste,

-Not out of habit
+not out of habit,

-Not to fill time
+not to fill time,

-Not for good looks
+not for good looks,

-Not for show of wealth,
+not for show of wealth,

-But only just sufficient to keep the body going a little further on This Way, thinking:
+but only just sufficient to keep the body going a little further on This Way, thinking:

 "By this moderate eating practice

-I will bring old kamma to conclusion
+I will bring old sensations to conclusion

-and set going no new kamma,
+and set going no new sensations,

 and I will have sufficient sustenance,